duckdb/duckdb-web/_posts/2021-11-01-moving-holistic.md

 All of the basic SQL aggregate functions like `SUM` and `MAX` can be computed by reading values one at a time and throwing them away.
-But there are some functions that need to keep track of manu (or even all) of the values.
+But there are some functions that potentially need to keep track of all the values.
-These are called _holistic_ aggregates, and they require more care when implementing them.
+These are called _holistic_ aggregates, and they require more care when implementing.

-Here are some examples that DuckDB currently supports:
+Here are some examples of holistic aggregates that DuckDB currently supports:

 | Function | Description|
 |:---|:---|